-undefined behaviour:
+undefined behaviour

 use of a non-portable or erroneous program construct or of erroneous data, for which the C standard imposes no requirements

 Note: Undefined behaviour ranges from ignoring the situation completely with unpredictable results, to behaving during translation or program execution in a documented manner characteristic of the environment (with or without the issuance of a diagnostic message), to terminating a translation or execution (with the issuance of a diagnostic message).
 An example of undefined behaviour is the behaviour on integer overflow.
 Undefined behaviours are listed in the C language standard, ISO/IEC 9899 Annex J.2.